Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 * Poor scalability,
 * And more.

-Based on these different key issues, there are seven common strategies for modernizing legacy applications.
+Based on these different key issues, there are seven core legacy application modernization strategies.
 These are:

 1. **Encapsulation -** Where a legacy app is left in its original state, and connected to a new interface via an API.
 2. **Rehosting -** Where the entire app is moved to a new host, to improve security.
 This is usually a cloud-based platform.
 3. **Refactoring -** Where the underlying structure and code of a legacy app are modernized, but external behaviors are left unaltered.
+This is also known as _code modernization_.
 4. **Rearchitecting -** This means materially changing the underlying architecture of a legacy app, to move it to different software architecture, with enhanced capabilities.
 5. **Replatforming -** Where a legacy app is moved to a more modern platform.
 This may require some changes to the app’s code, but not its features, functionality, or overall structure.
 6. **Rebuild -** Where some or all of a legacy app is rebuilt from scratch, with similar specifications.